-The dynamics of teaching might have changed from those years I spent imagining my future work in academia, but the time I’ve spent in the classroom has made clear that there is so much that can be accomplished semester-to-semester, both as a student and as an instructor.
-Facilitating student success is not a simple matter, however, so I approach designing each of my courses with certain set properties in mind.
+In the past five years of teaching writing and literature courses, I have experienced what it is like to design courses for hundreds of undergraduate students.
+Each of these individual students come into my classroom with different lived experiences, with different academic expectations and goals, with different reasons for taking my courses.
+The time I’ve spent in the classroom has made clear that there is much that can be accomplished semester-to-semester, both as a student and as an instructor.
+Facilitating student success is not a simple matter, so I approach designing each of my courses with four ideals in mind: diversity, accessibility, agency, and multiliteracies.

-As a final note, while I require ample reading material in my children’s and young adult literature courses, I believe including popular culture adaptations and fanworks in the classroom is vital, as well.
-Not only are these texts often visual or multimodal in nature, providing avenues for teaching multiple forms of literacy.
-I believe discussing and analyzing these texts in the classroom can help students see the prevalence and influence of ChYALit, and doing the same with fanworks shows them that they have the agency to interact with the works they read/watch in and outside the classroom.
-My hope is that students leave my classroom with the knowledge that not only do literary texts and adaptations influence their lives and the lives of those around them, but that they can influence these works themselves and as such influence their lives and the lives of others.
+Finally, in regard to multiliteracies, while I require ample reading material in my literature classes, I believe that including popular culture new media texts (including fanworks) in my courses is also a vital element of the English classroom.
+These texts are often visual or multimodal in nature, providing avenues for teaching multiple forms of literacy.
+I believe discussing and analyzing movies, films, and video games can help students improve their ability to critically examine the multimodal texts that so heavily influence their 21st century lives, and doing the same with fanworks shows them that they have the agency to interact with the works they read and watch inside and outside the classroom.
+My hope is that students leave my courses with the knowledge that not only do literature and new media texts influence their lives and the lives of those around them, but that they can influence these works themselves and as such influence their lives and the lives of others.